VenturianTome/VenturianTome/src/5.Characters/Johnny_Ghost.md

   - Gertrude has tried to invite Ghost over for dinner sometime, to which he lies and says he'll think about it \[17:07 - *Puppy Monkey Baby*]

 - [**Jimmy Casket**](5.Characters/Jimmy_Casket.md)
+  - Ghost has said that he'd know Jimmy Casket's voice anywhere, even in his dreams \[10:19 - *FNAF 2 In Gmod*]
+  - Ghost had a nightmare where Jimmy wanted to go to space, but he went to a different dimension that was also underground; Ghost never got over it \[10:49 - *FNAF 2 In Gmod*]
+  - Toast carries pills for Ghost; it's implied that they stop Ghost from hearing/overreacting to Jimmy \[13:28 - *FNAF 2 In Gmod*]
   - Ghost when alone and stressed by his environment, repeated "It's okay, nothing's happening, Jimmy doesn't have to come out to play today" \[11:46 / 13:44 - *Johnny Ghost Meets Freddy the Dinosaur*]

 - [**Johnny Toast**](5.Characters/Johnny_Toast.md)